Stardown-app/Stardown/README.md

 * In Firefox, [Manifest V3 extensions with low privilege activeTab shows annoying blue dot for all websites](https://bugzilla.mozilla.org/show_bug.cgi?id=1851083).
 This is why I changed the Firefox version of Stardown from manifest v3 to v2.
 * Although Stardown no longer uses Firefox's manifest v3, [Firefox does not support service_worker in manifest v3](https://stackoverflow.com/questions/75043889/manifest-v3-background-scripts-service-worker-on-firefox).
 * Firefox [sometimes requires an add-on ID](https://extensionworkshop.com/documentation/develop/extensions-and-the-add-on-id/) in `browser_specific_settings` in manifest.json, but Chromium doesn't allow `browser_specific_settings`.

+### text fragments

+Text fragments and how to generate them is explained in [this web.dev article](https://web.dev/articles/text-fragments#programmatic_text_fragment_link_generation).
+The article mentions [a minified version of the text fragment generation code](https://unpkg.com/text-fragments-polyfill@5.7.0/dist/fragment-generation-utils.js), but Stardown doesn't use the minified version because extension stores need to be able to review the code and minifying code doesn't really help extensions.